 - East coast Network 2011 – current Connected many participants from the three tiers of government, school principals and community members interested in community and economic development

 - ‘Keep on Growing-Beyond the Garden Beds’ 2019 – 2022 Two grants funded by Healthy Tasmania Community Innovation Grant (State Government) to connect community to the Village Community Garden.

 A centre for change that promotes and develops solutions for living in the 21st century’.

 In 2003 ERDO purchased the site of the former Working Horse Museum, opposite the Triabunna District High School, to establish a centre for change that promotes and develop solutions to living in the 21st century through developing a range of enterprise, educational, arts and environmental project that connects all ages impacting , positively, on many areas of community life.

 The Village is under the management of ERDO, and is partly based on the model of The Creative Living Centre in Burnie, which was part of a lead agency which became Community Training & Education Centres (CTEC ) .

 The Village, in partnership with existing training organisations, offers a model of life-time rather than once-only learning and individuals will be given opportunities to continuously upgrade skills and knowledge.
 The Village is also a pathway for unemployed people to work in a voluntary capacity, gain skills and confidence and move into training or the work force if appropriate.

-The Village Project is built around the community and community involvement at many levels.
-Some of the activities include gardening, pottery, spinning, literacy, weaving, music, paper making and craft activities.
-Volunteers offer mentoring and there is an Art Gallery, community gardens, a wood fired bread/pizza oven and a Peace garden.
-There is a Monthly Market held on the third Sunday of every month.
+The Village Project is built around community involvement at many levels.
+Some activities include paper making, pottery, spinning, literacy, weaving, music, craft activities and a monthly market.
+Volunteers offer mentoring and there are two Art Galleries, community gardens, a wood fired bread/pizza oven and a Contemplation Garden.